The Anti-Social Behaviour Case Review (previously known as the Community Trigger)

 Information on the number of ASB Case Reviews in Lincolnshire

-Each year we publish information on the number of Community Trigger requests received by district councils across Lincolnshire.
-The following information is for the 12-month period from 1st April 2021 to 31st March 2022:
+Each year we publish information on the number of ASB Case Review requests received by district councils across Lincolnshire.
+The following information is for the 12-month period from 1st April 2022 to 31st March 2023:

-- The number of applications for the Community Trigger received: 17
+- The number of applications for the ASB Case Review received: 12*

-- The number of times the threshold for review was not met: 7
+- The number of times the threshold for a review was not met: 6

-- The number of Community Trigger case reviews carried out: 10
+- The number of ASB Case Review panels carried out: 4

-- The number of Community Trigger case reviews that resulted in recommendations being made: 4
+- The number of ASB Case Reviews that resulted in recommendations being made: 2

-A copy of the Community Trigger Policy and Procedures for Lincolnshire is available upon request.The policy has been developed with the guidance of ASB Help (a national charity providing advice and support to victims of ASB), through their PLEDGE scheme.
-This seeks to encourage all agencies involved in the Community Trigger process to embed best practice into their policy and procedures.
+A copy of the ASB Case Review Policy and Procedures for Lincolnshire is available upon request.The policy has been developed with the guidance of ASB Help (a national charity providing advice and support to victims of ASB), through their PLEDGE scheme.
+This seeks to encourage all agencies involved in the ASB Case Review process to embed best practice into their policy and procedures.

 How will we use your information?